GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Cleric.md

 You learn a language of your choice.
 Additionally, you gain training in two weapons of your choice.
 You may replace either or both of these with a language of your choice.
 You learn 2 rites of your choice (see the Liturgy feature below).

 ### Inspired Magic
-Your devotion to crux of your being causes you to radiate inspiration.
+Your devotion to the crux of your being causes you to radiate inspiration.
 When a spell references your [Magic] score/bonus, you may use your [Empy] score/bonus.
 Furthermore, when performing a counter-spell check, you may add your [Empy] bonus.

 ### Liturgy